Generative Tools in AI-Powered Development

 Challenges and Limitations of Generative Models

-Also, making generative models work well requires much computer power and data.
+Also, making generative models work well needs a lot of computer power and data.
 This can make it tough for some people to use them if they don’t have fancy computers or big datasets.

-Plus, sometimes generative models struggle with making sense or creating things that look real, especially for hard tasks like making super-detailed pictures or writing long stories.
+Plus, sometimes generative models struggle to make sense of or create things that look real, especially for hard tasks like making super-detailed pictures or writing long stories.

 Future Trends in Generative AI Tools